5 min read

 This experience of losing yourself in family expectations is more common than you might think.
 Many eldest daughters find themselves at a crossroads in adulthood, realizing they've been living according to scripts written by their family dynamics rather than their own authentic desires and values.

-Understanding Eldest Daughter Syndrome
+Why Does Eldest Daughter Syndrome Happen?

 Eldest daughter syndrome refers to the unique set of challenges that often arise when the oldest daughter in a family takes on disproportionate responsibility and caretaking roles from a young age.
 This phenomenon occurs when parents, whether consciously or unconsciously, rely on their eldest daughter to help manage household duties, care for younger siblings, or even provide emotional support during family crises.